 The best plan of action when it comes to business continuity is one that solves problems before they start.
 In other words, once you’ve evaluated your potential risks and their impacts, your first plan should be to prevent a crisis, rather than to recover from one.

 One of the key measures you should have in place is a method for creating and storing backups of all your business’ files.
-This includes backups of your website, databases, project files, documentation, contracts and other legal agreements, financial information, and just about any other files your company uses.
+You should be backing up your websites using a WordPress backup plugin.
+You should also be backing up your project files, documentation, contracts and other legal agreements, financial information, and just about any other files your company uses.

 Remember to follow best practices when it comes to creating backups, and save them in multiple places.
 Ideally, you’ll want digital and hard copies of everything.
 Using cloud storage and automatic backup services can help with this process.